List of bridges known for strikes

 This is a list of bridges and overpasses whose low clearance causes a notable amount of accidents, also known as bridge strikes.
 Simply being struck by a vehicle is not criteria for inclusion on this list.
 To be included, the bridge should have a notable history of strikes.

-Video of a bridge strike at the famous 11foot8 bridge in Durham, North Carolina.
+Video of a bridge strike at the infamous 11-foot-8 bridge in Durham, North Carolina.

 Many countries establish minimum standards for the structure gauge of bridges.
 For example, the United States requires a height of 14 feet (4.27 m) for highway bridges.
 Some vehicle standards are made to conform to these expectations.
 In much of the United States, the maximum height of a semi truck, in the absence of an approved overheight permit, is 13 feet, 6 inches (4.12 m).
 Some bridges were built before the adoption of these standards, and are undersized.
 Accidents involving these bridges have spurred mitigation efforts, such as installing sensors and signs that warn drivers.
-These efforts do not eliminate strikes, prompting some efforts to increase the clearance height.
+These efforts often do not eliminate strikes, prompting some efforts to increase the clearance height.

 Viral videos of bridge strikes have generated substantial public interest.
 One of the most famous examples of this is the Norfolk Southern–Gregson Street Overpass, also known as the "11foot8" bridge, which was popularized by a YouTube channel.